GENESIS-EFRC/mosydb-schema/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `materials sythesis schema` for local development.
+Here's how to set up `mosydb schema` for local development.

 1. Fork the `mosydb-schema` repo on GitHub.
 2. Clone your fork locally::